 Root resorption is a process of bone destruction in which the body breaks down and absorbs the roots of the teeth.
 When children lose their baby teeth, it is root resorption that leaves them loose and wiggly.
 When this occurs in adult teeth, it can also cause loose teeth or, even worse, loss of the teeth.

-It is important to seek medical attention or a second dental opinion as soon as possible if you suspect you may have suffered an injury caused by orthodontic malpractice.
+It is important to seek medical attention or a second dental opinion as soon as possible if you suspect you may have suffered an injury caused by orthodontic malpractice or orthodontic negligence.
 Early diagnosis and treatment can help improve the chances of a successful outcome, and may avert the permanent loss of teeth.